Rug Hooking Workshop for Beginners

-Learn traditional rug making with our handcraft short courses in Sydney!
+Learn the traditional art of rug hooking with our handcraft short courses in Sydney!

-Image credit: Work created by past student Theresa Reynolds.
+Image credit: inspired by work created by past student Theresa Reynolds.

 Learning Outcomes

-By the end of this Textile Rug Making Workshop, you should be able to:
+By the end of this Rug Hooking Workshop, you will have explored concepts and techniques such as:

-- Design and create textile items using hooky and proggy techniques
+- Creating textile pieces using traditional hooky and proggy rug hooking techniques

 Course content

-What will be covered in this Textile Rug Making Workshop?
+What will be covered in this Rug Hooking Workshop?

 Morning: Introduction and techniques

-- Explore the history and revival of rug hooking, from traditional to contemporary styles
+- Exploring the history and contemporary revival of rug hooking

-- Combine techniques to create 3D effects and flowers
+- Combining techniques to create dimensional and decorative effects

-- Understand which techniques best suit different design outcomes
+- Understanding which approaches best suit different project types

 Afternoon: Design and finishing